tianboguan/we-code/proto/readme.txt

-all rpc message locate here
+all rpc message and cache data struct are locate here